-The location of two farms at this site will have an effect on the ONF values given the high associative and perceptual values of the gateway landscape.
+CombinedThe location of two farms at this site will have an effect onBlowhole Norththe ONF values given the high associative and perceptualand South sitesvalues of the gateway landscape.

 • Landscape drops from a Baseline rating Moderate to Low, a decrease of 2 points on the rating scale.